pascal-kubrick/kubrick_theme/readme.md

 ## Adding new components

-Run `drush sdc [component-name]` to generate a new component.
+Run `drush generate sdc` to generate a new component.
 This will create a new folder in the components directory with a twig file and optional css / js files.
 The Vite config will pick up the new component and modify the scaffoled files to work with Sass + Vite.

 ## Additional features